Eagles 2024 - 2025

 Physical Education:

 The children will have two P.E. sessions.
-Outdoor PE will be taught on a Tuesday.
-In the Spring term children will be working to improve their striking and fielding skills and techniques.
-Indoor PE will be taught on a Thursday.
-Lessons will include gymnastics.
+Outdoor PE will be taught on a Thursday.
+In the Summer term children will be working to improve their striking and fielding skills and athletics.
+Indoor PE will be taught on a Tuesday.
+Lessons will include gymnastics and dance.

 P.S.H.E.: